Pogromca-SCP/RandMadDocs/README.md

 Events are Lua functions that are called by server when certain conditions are met.
 They have no default implementation, so they can be binded by server hosts to execute custom logic.
 The best place to do this is `lib.lua` as it's always loaded but it can be done in a different script as well.
 To bind an event, simply create a global function that has the same name as the event.
 [Click here to learn more about available events](RandoLua/Events.md).

 ## Using commands in game
 Every text-chat message starting with `/` will be send to server as a command.
 The server parses commands into Lua function calls.
 Whitespaces are used as argument seperetors.
-To provide a string argument, enclose the text inside quotation marks.
+If you want whitespace in your string args, use `\_` instead.
+If you want to use Lua variable value in your command, enter `$` before variable name.
 Examples:

-Text-chat message: /MsgAll "Hello There!"
+Text-chat message: /MsgAll Hello\\_There!
 56 0 120

 Lua code equivalent: MsgAll("Hello There!",56,0,120)